 The Pediatric Oncology Education program at St. Jude Children's Research Hospital is funded by the National Institutes of Health / National Cancer Institute.
 The POE program offers a unique opportunity for students preparing for careers in the biomedical sciences, medicine, nursing, pharmacy, psychology, or public health to gain biomedical and oncology research experience.
 The POE program provides a short-term training experience (internship) in either laboratory research or clinical research.

-Sixty US citizen students from 52 schools in 24 states, Puerto Rico, and the District of Columbia participated in POE 2013.
-Their average undergraduate GPA was 3.82 on a 4.0 scale.
-They included 18 medical students, 37 undergraduates (including May 2013 graduates), four graduate students, and one first-year post-baccalaureate student.
-Three who had just finished their sophomore year were in the 2013 class; all others were further along in their academic careers.
-Thirteen 2013 participants were prior class members returning for an additional POE rotation.
+Fifty-six US citizen students from 44 schools in 23 states, Puerto Rico, and the District of Columbia participated in POE 2015.
+Their average undergraduate GPA was 3.85 on a 4.0 scale.
+They included 17 medical students, 35 undergraduates (including May 2015 graduates), two PharmD students, and two graduate students.
+Six 2015 participants were prior class members returning for a second POE rotation.

 Please note that the POE program is a PRE doctoral program.
 Anyone who holds a doctoral degree (e.g. MD, PhD, PharmD, etc.) is NOT eligible for the POE program and should NOT apply.
 MDs who have completed residency training in Pediatrics may be eligible for our Pediatric Hematology-Oncology Fellowship Training Program.
 Qualified non-US physicians may be eligible to visit St Jude through our International Outreach Program.